 Personal data is NEVER sold on to third parties.

-Alumni: How long personal data is held by the University
+Alumni and Supporters: How long personal data is held by the University

 This information is additional to the information in Part 1 about Retention.

-Alumni: Visitors to our websites/webpages
+Alumni and Supporters: Visitors to our websites/webpages

 When someone visits www.dunelm.org.uk we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
 If we do want to collect personally identifiable information through our website, we will be transparent about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.